Understanding Your Options for Breast Augmentation Incisions

 Periareolar incisions are created on the outer edge of the areolae (the colored area around the nipples).
 Typically, this incision consists of a half circle made at the bottom edge of each areola.
 The small scar that results from surgery blends with the pigmentation change between the areolae and the rest of your breasts, meaning it is naturally camouflaged.
 Periareolar incisions can only be used if you are receiving saline implants, which are deflated and compact during insertion and then filled through a very small tube.
 In most cases, pre-filled silicone implants are too large for periareolar insertion.

 Transaxillary incisions are created within the armpit.
 Through this incision, Dr. Mesna can transfer a deflated saline implant shell and fill it once it is in place.
 This type of incision requires endoscopic surgical techniques and can only be used with saline implants.
-This type of incision is hidden completely within the crease of the armpit.
+This type of incision is hidden completely within the crease of the armpit and is also a better option for women who wish to breastfeed in the future.

 Regardless of which type of incision pattern you select, Dr. Mesna will take great care to provide beautiful, natural-looking results.
 He has a very precise suturing technique that can result in smaller, more discreet scars.
 He will provide explicit directions on caring for your incisions directly following your surgery.
 We can also show you a special massage technique to help gradually fade the appearance of any scarring.